 Easements attached to the property over which Harrison REMC’s lines pass allow Harrison REMC to remove or trim plant material as necessary to provide a safe, reliable, cost‐effective electric distribution system to its members.

-Brush trees which have grown up within the right‐of‐way easement will be removed if they are less than 6” in diameter at chest height.
-No new trees are allowed to be planted within the right of way.
-Even though our right of ways currently have older trees directly under the lines which must be continually trimmed, it is not acceptable to plant new trees.
+Brush trees which have grown up within the right‐of‐way easement will be removed if they are less than 6 inches in diameter at chest height.
+No new trees are allowed to be planted within the right-of-way.
+Even though our rights-of-way currently have older trees directly under the lines which must be continually trimmed, it is not acceptable to plant new trees.
 Harrison REMC is continually talking with members to encourage them to allow the removal of these unhealthy, poorly situated trees.
 Newly planted trees within the easement area will be removed by Harrison REMC contractors when found.
 Please think first and plant appropriate species.
 Contractors will remove brush, however; any wood over 4 inches in diameter will not be removed from trees which are cut down.
 This wood will be cut to lengths of at least 4‐5 feet and left on the site.

 If a tree has been agreed to be cut down by member and REMC representative, REMC has a strict policy in how these trees will be handled after being cut down.